nwachukwuify/EPL-PBI-Project/README.md

 - Translating business or domain questions into visual insights

 ## Disclaimer
-This project was completed as part of a class assignment and is intended solely for learning and portfolio demonstration purposes.
+This work was completed as part of a project and is intended solely for portfolio demonstration purposes.
 It is not affiliated with or endorsed by the English Premier League.

 ## How to Use